Top 10 Selling Comics for the Week of June 24-30 - Ash Avenue Comics

 • Lagoona Blue: The daughter of the Sea Monster, Lagoona is laid-back and loves sports.
 She has a kind and easy-going personality.

-• Ghoulia Yelps: The daughter of Zombies, Ghoulia is highly intelligent but communicates primarily through moans and groans.
-She is the brainy and resourceful character of the group.
+• Ghoulia Yelps: The brainy and resourceful daughter of Zombies, Ghoulia is highly intelligent but communicates primarily through moans and groans.
 I always think her name is Julia Ghoulia because of The Wedding Singer.
 I don’t know if that interests you or not.
 Her doll is cool because it glows in the dark.

 Some of the satellite characters include: